-The University of Michigan, as a public university with strong global connections, is committed to internationalizing with equity.
-The University seeks reciprocal, mutually productive engagement with nations and institutions around the world to enhance education and advance knowledge and understanding.
-President Coleman has noted: “To be relevant in a world that knows no boundaries, higher education must reach far beyond its campus.
-Never before have we had so much to learn from other nations.
-Our students know this perhaps better than anyone, and they look to the university to take advantage of its global connections to expose them to a broad, international perspective.”
-Toward this end, President Coleman has launched three initiatives to strengthen Michigan’s international engagement.
+The University of Michigan has strong global connections as far back as the 1880s, and U-M continues to seek mutually productive engagement with nations and institutions around the world that enhance education, and advance knowledge and understanding.
+President Mary Sue Coleman believes that to be relevant in a world that knows no boundaries, higher education must reach far beyond its campus.
+Students and faculty at the University of Michigan know this perhaps better than anyone else.
+They are studying and doing research at more than 600 sites worldwide.
+They look to the university to take advantage of its global connections to expose them to a broad, international perspective.
+Toward this end, President Coleman has launched several initiatives to strengthen Michigan’s international engagement:

 There has never been a greater time for higher education to seek out new knowledge in new communities, because whether we are based in Accra, Kigali, Cape Town or Ann Arbor, we share the language of ideas and the aspirations of knowledge.